Does Your New Year’s Resolution Support Your Legacy Goals?

 Here are the five areas of life to consider:

-- Career Well-Being: What do I do each day for work?
-Do I enjoy it and does it play to my strengths?
+- Career well-being: What do I do each day for work?
+Do I enjoy it, and does it play to my strengths?

-- Social Well-Being: Do I have strong relationships and love in my life?
+- Social well-being: Do I have strong relationships and love in my life?

-- Financial Well-Being: Do I have the economic resources to do what I want to do in life?
+- Financial well-being: Do I have the economic resources to do what I want to do in life?

-- Physical Well-Being: Do I have good health and energy to live life each day?
+- Physical well-being: Do I have good health and energy to live life each day?

-- Community Well-Being: Am I engaged with the area in which I live or causes I care about?
+- Community well-being: Am I engaged with the area in which I live or causes I care about?

 Considering goals across all five areas is key because they are interdependent and inseparable from each other.
 Pursuing goals in one area while ignoring the others will lead to declining overall well-being and is another reason why many fail.
 This is because to achieve anything, we must prepare to give up something else.
 Therefore, good goal setting will involve not only creating clear outcomes for what success looks like (specific, measurable, and time-bound goals) but also intentionally considering what will be sacrificed for the achievement of the goal.
 This step allows us to consider the actual work that needs to be done on a monthly, weekly, and daily basis, as well as our capacity to put in that effort.